stanwood/framework-network-android/README.md

 That's it.
 When using this `OkHttpClient` instance you'll benefit from fully transparent token handling.

-*If your app uses multiple authentication methods make sure to implement an own subclass of `AuthenticationProvider` for each method and use an own `OkHttpClient` for each!*
+__Hint 1:__ *If your app uses multiple authentication methods make sure to implement an own subclass of `AuthenticationProvider` for each method and use an own `OkHttpClient` for each!*

+__Hint 2:__ *In case you are using OkHttp/Retrofit to retrieve tokens: As the `Authenticator` locks all other `Authenticators` and `AuthInterceptors` with the same `AuthenticationProvider` it makes sense to provide an own `OkHttpClient` instance (and thus also an own Retrofit instance if you use it) for all calls you need to receive new tokens.
+If try to serve all calls with the same client instance, it may happen that you run out of connections/threads while trying to get a token because there might be a whole slew of requests already waiting for that token call to succeed.
+Alternatively you can also try to increase the executor pool size, but this is not recommended as you never know for sure how many requests are executed at a given point in time - and you definitely always want a thread ready for your token request.*

 #### A note on authentication exception handling